Deaths spur probe of adult care facility

 EMS, fire and Davidson County Emergency Management personnel remained at the facility until 7:30 a.m.
 Monday to take care of patients.

-The state Department of Health and Human Services is currently at the facility overseeing operations, according to Thomasville police.
+The state Department of Health and Human Services came to the facility to oversee operations, according to Thomasville police.

 Agencies involved in the investigation of the facility include the Thomasville Police Department, State Bureau of Investigation, Davidson County District Attorney’s Office, N.C.
 Department of Health and Human Services and Davidson County Social Services.